FedRAMP/docs/docs/fedramp-definitions.md

 ### Cloud Service Offering

 !!! quote ""
     A specific, packaged cloud computing product or service provided by a cloud service provider that can be used by a customer.
-FedRAMP assessment and authorization of the cloud computing product or service is based on the Minimum Assessment Standard.
+FedRAMP assessment and authorization of the cloud computing product or service is based on the Minimum Assessment Scope.

     **Also:** cloud service offering, cloud service offerings